 No. Garage sales may be held a total of 4 times a year, and only merchandise belonging to the owner may be sold.
 A single garage sale may extend a maximum of 3 consecutive days.
 Signs are only permitted to be displayed between the hours of 7am – 7pm on Fridays, Saturdays and Sunday.

 Garage sale signs may not be attached to any traffic or parking control device, tree, street light or utility pole, center median or placed so as to obstruct public sidewalks.
 Signs must be placed on a stake and placed into the City parkway (landscaped strip between the sidewalk and curb).
 The signs may be no larger than 4 square feet in area and no taller than 4 feet in height.

 Note: Signs posted illegally will be removed.

-All City residents receive two complimentary bulky item pick-ups per year, with a maximum of 3 items per pick-up.
+All City residents receive four complimentary bulky item pick-ups per year, with a maximum of 4 items per pick-up.
+The items must be no more than eight feet (8’) in length and four feet (4’) in width and cannot weigh more than 150 lbs.
+All City residents are also entitled to 1 e-waste pick up per year, which allows for 1 item (example: tv, monitor, computer, radio, etc.).
 Additional pick-ups are available at a fee.
-To schedule a bulky item pick-up, please contact CR&R Water Services at:
+To schedule a bulky item pick-up, please contact CR&R at (714) 372-8272.

-Attention: Residents disposing of a refrigerator are asked to remove the doors before placing it out for pick-up to remove any potential hazard.
+Attention: Residents disposing of a refrigerator are asked to remove the doors before placing it out for pick-up to remove any potential hazard to children.

-You may dispose waste at the following locations:
+You may dispose of hazardous waste at any of the following locations: